Strike (TV series): Production and development

 On 10 December 2014 it was announced that the Cormoran Strike novel series, written by J. K. Rowling under the pseudonym Robert Galbraith, would be adapted for television by the BBC for broadcast on BBC One, beginning with The Cuckoo's Calling.
 Two years later it was confirmed that the series would total seven episodes of sixty minutes, with shooting to begin in London in the autumn of 2016.
 Tom Burke was announced in the role of Cormoran Strike in September 2016, and Holliday Grainger in the role of Robin Ellacott in November 2016.

-Ben Richards adapted The Cuckoo's Calling, and Tom Edge adapted The Silkworm, Career of Evil, Lethal White and Troubled Blood.
+Ben Richards adapted The Cuckoo's Calling, and Tom Edge adapted The Silkworm, Career of Evil, Lethal White, Troubled Blood, The Ink Black Heart and The Running Grave.
 Richards stated that the series is "very different tonally and visually from other crime dramas".
 He compared Strike to the British detective television series Morse.
 Similarly, Edge commented that "people use old-fashioned as a pejorative word, but to me that's part of why these books, and, I hope, the TV series, works so well."